swoops/eval_villain/README.md

 page.
 If you like the console output then click save to keep it.

 ## Todo:
-* Update interesting results title with the reasons it is interesting
-* Prohibit hooking of functions used in hooking code to avoid infinite recursion.
 * If the config page is already open, go to that page instead of a new tab (may require permissions...)